yn2599/special-garbanzo/README.md

 ## Getting Started

-This project is a starting point for a news story.
+This project is a starting point for a form.

-Some resources to get you started if this is your first time writing a news story.
+Here are some resources to get you started if this is your first time writing a form.

-For help getting started with the project, check out our code, what it offers. assets, styles, index.html.
+For help getting started with this project, check out our code and what it offers. assets, styles, index.html.

 <!--START_SECTION:footer-->